open-contracting/standard-development-handbook/docs/standard/technical/build.rst

    pytest

-To replicate the GitHub Actions workfow, you also need to `run the tests from the standard maintenance scripts <https://github.com/open-contracting/standard-maintenance-scripts#tests>`__.
+To replicate the GitHub Actions workflow, you also need to `run the tests from the standard maintenance scripts <https://github.com/open-contracting/standard-maintenance-scripts#tests>`__.

 ``test_search`` will report failures if you have not yet pushed your branch to GitHub because the search index is only built for a branch once you push it.
 Once your PR passes, the local tests are expected to pass.